NLepianka/novel-slda/README.md

 # novel-slda
 Contains:
-R Script for running sLDA using Chang's "lda" package Script for running unsupervised topic models using the "MALLET" package
+R Script for running sLDA using Chang's "lda" package and a script for running unsupervised topic models using the "MALLET" package

 #Basic information

 PARAMETERS:
- +K <- 25            THE NUMBER OF TOPICS
+ K <- 25            THE NUMBER OF TOPICS
- +G <- 100           THE NUMBER OF ITERATIONS (not used in sLDA) +alpha <- 20        THE OPTIMIZATION INTERVAL
+ G <- 100           THE NUMBER OF ITERATIONS (not used in sLDA) alpha <- 20        THE OPTIMIZATION INTERVAL eta <- .3
- +eta <- .3

 The comedy and tragedy ratings are binary.
 A work is given a score of either -1 (comedy) or 1 (tragedy) in the annotations (name the genre element below)